Skip to main content

 Study Alongside Other Commitments

-The flexible, blended delivery of the programme means you can obtain a Masters qualification alongside any current work commitments, and study from anywhere in the world with no need to relocate.
-Lectures and seminars run twice per day to factor in time-zone differences for students.
+The flexible, blended delivery of the programme means you can obtain an MA qualification alongside current work commitments, and study from anywhere in the world with no need to relocate.
+The delivery of the programme caters for time-zone differences for students.

 Tailored Learning and Teaching